Analysing the Bond movie -- three approaches

 B&W indicate something of the mechanisms which drive the Bond films towards certain changes in particular.
 As tastes change, the racism of the novels is diminished, for example, as is the confidence in and prominence of British virtues (which are openly mocked in A View…).
 The development of a global market for Bond is a major factor here too - many viewers will not be English middle-class males themselves and so would not understand the ways in which Bond judges a chap by his dress, choice of brandy, his car or skill at cards.
 As a result, the characters become more stereotyped, and the plots even more familiar and predictable.
 B&W argue that, as with other globally marketed work, the fate of Bond is to become an 'empty signifier', a figure so vaguely drawn that anyone, in any country, can identify with him by projecting meanings on to the character.

-There is also the need to modernise the films.
+There is also the need to modernize the films.
 In the novel, Goldfinger poses a real threat to the British economy (and thus to the world, of course!) by possessing illegally so much gold that he can destabilise the exchange rate of the pound (which was then tied to the price of gold).
 Such a threat would be meaningless out of this context, so the film version had Goldfinger trying to irradiate the USA's gold stocks, simply to raise the price for his own uncontaminated stock.
 Later still, in A View…, Zorin threatens the world's supply of microchips, not gold.

 The image of women has changed too, perhaps.
 In the early pieces, women helped Bond because they fell in love with him despite themselves, especially after sex, as we saw (e.g. Tatiana in From Russia With Love, Solitaire in Live and Let Die, or Pussy in Goldfinger).
 Certainly, there are stronger women in later Bond films (and not just old or ugly ones either), and they seem able to resist.
 Thus Mayday in A View… dominates Bond in bed and goes on to save the day while he watches (although it is because Zorin has betrayed her in love - and Zorin dominates her after a wrestling match).
 Of course, Mayday also dies - a classic filmic punishment for the transgressing woman - and she is otherwise so strange and unusual and exotic that she can hardly stand as a representative of (normal) women.